If you need a break from the news and social media after this week's

-Don't expect a total disengagement from modern events in this week's best new books.
-In Those Who Knew, one woman grapples with the fallout of an abusive relationship with a powerful senator, a man who may have played a role in the death of another young woman.
-In the fairy-tale-meets-horror-novel Northwood an artist escapes to a secluded forest to pursue her creative work and unexpectedly finds herself trapped in a violent affair.
-And in the YA fantasy Girls of Paper and Fire, a teenager plots her revenge when she is chosen to become a consort of a cruel king.
+total disengagement from modern events in this week's best new books.
+In one woman grapples with the fallout of an abusive relationship with a powerful senator, a man who may have played a role in the death of another young woman.
+In the fairy-tale-meets-horror-novel Those Who Knew, an artist escapes to a secluded forest to pursue her creative work and unexpectedly finds herself trapped in a violent affair.
+And in the YA fantasy Northwood a teenager plots her revenge when she is chosen to become a consort of a cruel king.
+Girls of Paper and Fire,

 'Those Who Knew' by Idra Novey